-Timberland Chochorua Trail Hiker w/Gore-Tex
+Timberland Chochorua Trail Hiker w/Gore-Tex - Men's

 Great casual winter boots.
 I bought these for casual…

 I bought these for casual winter boots to wear to work and out on the town.
 They are very comfortable and light so I am able to wear them throughout the day.

 The height is good to keep snow and slop out while the Gore-Tex keeps my feet dry.
 The soles have good traction as well.
 The leather has been very durable and they still look like new despite a season of wear.

 The only thing I don't like about them is the upper lacing.
 They have a tendency of coming untied all the time.